laurentj/slimerjs/README.md

 SlimerJS is not only a PhantomJS clone, it contains also [additional features](http://slimerjs.org/features.html).

-Technically, SlimerJS is a XUL/JS application that can be launched with XULRunner or Firefox (without its interface).
+Technically, SlimerJS is a XUL/JS application that is launched with XULRunner (or optionaly with any version of Firefox).

 # Community